ninjuh1124/CDF-Live/README.md

 * Some comment faces are missing
 * Comment overlay text is handled by adjusting margins, causing text to spillover/overlap if there's a lot of it
 * Does not support mobile browsers
+* No formal 404 page.
+I'll get around to it *eventually*.

 ##"Future" Plans: